-The terms Big Data, Machine Learning, Factory of the Future, Industry 4.0, and Artificial Intelligence are bandied about at workshops and industry events as though they’re well-understood and commonly applied.
+People talk of Big Data, Machine Learning, Factory of the Future, Industry 4.0, and Artificial Intelligence as though they’re well-understood and commonly applied.

-In reality, employing complex algorithms and neural-networks to identify correlations beyond the reach of common sense requires an enormous quantity of transactional data, as well as a high tolerance for trial and error.
+In reality, they’re buzzwords that keep them in the conversation.
+Employing complex algorithms and neural-networks to identify correlations beyond the reach of common sense requires an enormous quantity of transactional data, as well as a high tolerance for trial and error.

 How Private Equity Uses Data

-When the buzz around buzzwords diminishes in the face of real management issues and real market challenges, hopes of finding data’s philosopher’s stone gives way to the perpetual churning out of more spreadsheets.
+When the buzz around buzzwords diminishes in the face of real management issues and real market challenges, it eventually leads to more spreadsheets.